RoyaleYourDad/RoyaleYourDad/README.md

 - 👋 Hi, I’m @RoyaleYourDad
-- 👀 I’m interested in Frick you
+- 👀 I’m interested in Unity Engine
-- 🌱 I’m currently learning how to frick
+- 🌱 I’m currently learning how to Make Games On Unity
-- 💞️ I’m looking to collaborate on fricking
-- 📫 How to reach me: with fricking
+- 📫 How to reach me: with Telegram: @Ubaydulla26

 <!---
 RoyaleYourDad/RoyaleYourDad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.